gigamaster/ui-theme-doc/docs/navigation-structure.md

 layout: default
 title: UI Components
 nav_order: 2
-has_children: true
 ---
 ```

-Here we're setting up the UI Components landing page that is available at `/docs/ui-components`, which has children and is ordered second in the main nav.
+Here we're setting up the UI Components landing page that is available at URL `/docs/ui-components`, which is ordered second in the main navigation.[^has-children]

+[^has-children]: *Note for users of previous versions of Just the Docs:* The `has_children` field is now redundant, and ignored.

+By default, the navigation links for all pages with children come with an expander.
+When you click the expander, the display of the children is toggled, so you can expand or collapse all the children displays, regardless of which page is currently active.

 ### Child pages
 {: .text-gamma }

-On child pages, simply set the `parent:` YAML front matter to whatever the parent's page title is and set a nav order (this number is now scoped within the section).
+On child pages, simply set the `parent:` YAML front matter to the parent page's  title, and set a navigation order (relative to pages having the same parent).

 #### Example
 {: .no_toc }